oobabooga/text-generation-webui/Home.md

 ✅ = implemented

 \* Training LoRAs with GPTQ models also works with the Transformers loader.
 Make sure to check "auto-devices" and "disable_exllama" before loading the model.
+\*\* Requires the monkey-patch.
+The instructions can be found [here](https://github.com/oobabooga/text-generation-webui/wiki/08-%E2%80%90-Additional-Tips#using-loras-with-gptq-for-llama).